Three Uncanny Poems by Shendra ‘ja Tolliver

 III. they will not find the body

-they will not find the body i am sure of it pulled it off me softly long disposed of calmly like a tattered sleeve or rotting leaves, or a thrice-used condom.
+they will not find the body i am sure of it. pulled it off me softly long disposed of calmly like tattered sleeves or rotting leaves, or a thrice-used condom.

 Shendra ‘ja Tolliver is a two-time winner of the Beamont Prize and a graduate of the Balladeers’ Workshop at The Magist Imperial University.
 They have recited their poetry during an imperial audience with the Emperor, himself, and their work has been featured in publications throughout the Distant Reaches.
 Shendra lives alone in the shadows of the Sindar Mountains.
 Their first poetry collection is forthcoming.